The Slave Trade

 Quakers are often held out to have been leaders in the movement to abolish slavery.
 That's true, but as Prof. Katharine Gerbner of the University of Minnesota discusses, that was a slow evolution and Quakers practiced and defended slavery for over a century.

-See Slate magazine's visualisation of the slave trade from the 16th to the 19th century.
+See this amazing visualisation of the slave trade from the 16th to the 19th century.
 Click on an individual dot to get full information on the ship, its flag, and the number of slaves transported.